ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 We showcase Dagster's power to boost efficiency.
 It enforces coding best practices and reduce costs.
 Our implementation showed a 12% speedup over EMR.
-It cut costs by 40% compared to DBR, saving over 300 euros per pipeline run in our test case.
+It cut costs by 40% compared to DBR, saving over 300 euros per pipeline run.
-Our framework, ASCII-hydra, supports rapid prototyping and testing.
+Our framework supports rapid prototyping and testing.
 This is key for continuous development and efficiency.
 It promotes a sustainable model for large-scale data processing.